-Roslyn ("Ros") O'Shea joined the Board on 31 May 2017 as an Independent Non-Executive Director of the Company.
-Ros is the current Chair of the Audit & Compliance Committee, a member of the Risk & Capital Committee and also chairs the Nomination Committee.
+Roslyn ("Ros") O'Shea resigned from the Board on 28 November 2023 having served on it since 31 May 2017 as an Independent Non-Executive Director of the Company.
+Ros was the Chair of the Audit & Compliance Committee, a member of the Risk & Capital Committee and also chaired the Nomination Committee.

-Ros joined the Board to enhance the Company's collective cultural development, compliance and governance skills, knowledge and experience.
+Ros joined the Board in 2017 to enhance the Company's collective cultural development, compliance and governance skills, knowledge and experience.
 Ros was previously Head of Compliance and Ethics at CRH plc with responsibility for all aspects of Group compliance including the design, delivery and embedding of the Group compliance programme.
 Ros reported to the Audit Committee Chair and was an advisor to the Board on all aspects of corporate reputation and business ethics.
 She implemented a change management programme across Europe, the US and Asia, incorporating Business Conduct, Anti-Corruption, Anti-Fraud and Competition Law modules with related training for over 40,000 employees worldwide.

-Ros also lectures on governance and business ethics for the UCD Smurfit Graduate School of Business and the Institute of Banking.
+Ros lectures on governance and business ethics for the UCD Smurfit Graduate School of Business.
 At UCD, she lectures on the Professional Diploma in Corporate Governance and in particular delivers the "Role of the Board and Culture and the Board" module.
-Since joining the Board Ros has been conferred with the Certified Bank Director designation from the Institute of Banking.
+Ros was conferred with the Certified Bank Director designation from the Institute of Banking.